 How long do you have to soak rolled oats for?
 Rolled oats are a key ingredient in many muesli mixes.
 You can soak oats in tap water overnight or pour milk alternatives or freshly squeezed orange juice (see Erb Muesli) directly over them, leave the oats to stand for a short time, and eat.

 Porridge is traditionally made from rolled oats cooked with milk or milk alternatives.
 Milk alternatives include oat milk, rice milk, almond milk, and soy milk.
 In some countries such as Germany, porridge is sweetened.
-In Scandinavia, porridge cooked with water is known as havregrøt, and is salted or lightly sweetened.
+In Scandinavia, porridge cooked with water is known as havregrøt and is salted or lightly sweetened.
 Rolled oats that are baked with honey and nuts are called granola.
 Oatmeal gruel is a thin, watery porridge strained from oats that have been boiled in water.
-It is often given to babies or sick people, as it is easy to digest while also supposedly strengthening for the digestive system.
+It is often given to babies or sick people, as it is easy to digest while also supposedly strengthening the digestive system.

-Rolled oats not only taste good for breakfast, they are also a great addition to spicy dishes.
+Rolled oats not only taste good for breakfast, but they are also a great addition to spicy dishes.
 Baked or fried patties made from rolled oats and vegetables or potatoes are delicious.
 For dessert, you can make a variety of delicious rolled oats recipes including cookies, waffles, muffins, donuts, and chocolates.
 The lack of gluten in oats makes oatmeal less suitable for baking bread but you can make scones with oatmeal or oatmeal mixed with another type of flour — especially if you want to give your scones a special flavor!

 Rolled oats are often combined with lots of sugar and fat, making the oats unhealthy.
 Remember to eat a balanced diet and always reduce your intake of salt, sugar, and fat.